-These are extracts from our Behaviour Policy.
+These are extracts from our Positive Interactions Policy.

 We have a Protective Behaviours culture and children regularly identify and update their Network Hand.
 This ensures that children know which adults they can approach if they are worried, however ‘awful or small’.